 (6) “On-site services” means services, provided in connection with housing, designed primarily to help tenants maintain housing, including coordination or case management, physical and mental health support, substance use management and recovery support, job training, literacy and education, youth and children’s programs, and money management.

-(7) “Qualifying housing project” means a development that has an approved building permit and provides permanent and transitional housing with on-site services for the target population.
+(7) Project-based assistance” means funds allocated to a particular Community Housing Development Organization to subsidize rent and social services in units owned and operated by the Community Housing Development Organization for a maximum number of households as established by contract.

-(8) “Returning citizen” means a District resident who was previously incarcerated.
+(8) “Qualifying housing project” means a development that has an approved building permit and provides permanent and transitional housing with on-site services for the target population.

-(9) “Sponsor-based assistance” means funds allocated to a particular Community Housing Development Organization to subsidize rent and social services in units owned and operated by the Community Housing Development Organization for a maximum number of households as established by contract.
+(9) “Returning citizen” means a District resident who was previously incarcerated.

 (10) “Target population” means low-income, very low-income, and extremely low-income individuals, families, or returning citizens.